 ANSWER: Yes.
 Your right to free speech is protected.
 However, that right does not entitle you to disturb plant operations.

-QUESTION: If another employee comes to me during working hours and asks me to sign him up in the union, what should I do?
+QUESTION: If another employee comes to me during working hours and asks me to sign them up in the union, what should I do?

-ANSWER: Tell him you’ll do it after work or at lunch time.
+ANSWER: Tell them you’ll do it after work or at lunchtime.

 QUESTION: Are company rules controlling?